-The College prohibits any form of retaliation against a complainant.
-Any allegations of retaliation will result in an immediate investigation and appropriate action consistent with the College's due process procedures.
+The college prohibits any form of retaliation against a complainant.
+Any allegations of retaliation will result in an immediate investigation and appropriate action consistent with the college's due process procedures.

-Student Behavior
+Student Behavior/Code of Conduct

 Students are expected to follow Bellin College rules and conduct themselves in a manner compatible with its values.
-Violations of College rules, including violation of the American Nurses' Association Code of Ethics (2015), will be handled administratively and may result in disciplinary action such as monitoring, probation or dismissal.
+Violations of college rules, including violations of the American Nurses' Association Code of Ethics (2015), will be handled administratively and may result in disciplinary action, such as monitoring, probation or dismissal.

-Any student who shows behavior which is undesirable or has a detrimental influence on other students, clients, and/or the values of the College which violate College policies will be disciplined based upon the severity of the offense.
+Any student who behaves poorly or has a detrimental influence on other students, will be disciplined based upon the severity of the offense.